keyaura3/League-Of-Legends-Analysis/README.md

 conclude that they are not dependent

 ## Hypothesis Test
+Null Hypothesis: Players with higher positive differentials (`csat10_diff`, `goldat15_diff`, `xpat10_diff`) are likely to have the same amount of kills as everyone else.
+Alternative Hypothesis: Players with higher positive differentials (`csat10_diff`, `goldat15_diff`, `xpat10_diff`) are more likely to have higher kills

+For this test, I compared, the differentials of players with above-median kills to those with below-median kills using permutation testing, and having the test statistic be the absolute difference between the observed difference and the given.

 ## Framing a Prediction Problem
+For the prediction problem, I will be training a model to predict `goldat15`, a later game statistic based on the early game variable (`goldat10`, `xpat10`, `csat10`).
+To do this, I will be using a binary classifier and I will be using both an F1 score and an accuracy score for this prediction because ...
+I will be using 20% of the data to train and 80% for testing to prevent overfitting the data.
+The features used were `csat10_diff` (quantitative), `goldat15_diff`(quatitiative), `xpat10_diff`(quantitative), `damageshare`, `position`

 ## Baseline Model
+For the baseline model, I used a preprocessor and Random Forest Classifier to train the data on

 ## Final Model